-In B2B marketing and sales you aren’t engaging one person, you’re engaging a buying center.
-That’s B2B Marketing and Sales 101 and the concept of what comprises a buying center is thoroughly explained in hundreds of college text books and thousands of articles and blogs.
+In B2B marketing and sales—and especially in account based marketing (ABM)—you aren’t engaging one person, you’re engaging a buying center.
+That’s B2B Marketing and Sales 101 and the concept of what comprises a buying center is thoroughly explained in hundreds of college textbooks and thousands of articles and blogs.
 The dynamics of buying centers and why they’re critical in B2B is not the focus of this blog post.
-Rather this post is all about the “sexy” world of B2B contact management in CRM systems and how the majority of B2B organizations still use a leads object in CRM.
-This is NOT conducive to effectively engaging a buying center.
+Rather this post is all about the “sexy” world of B2B contact management in Salesforce and other CRM systems and how the majority of B2B organizations still use a leads object in the CRM.
+Let’s look at why this is a problem.

+Before we go into why B2B organizations should make the switch to contacts, it’s important to understand how these two objects function in CRM platforms.
 I think of the leads object as a junk drawer in your house that holds a little of everything but in which you can never find what you’re looking for.
-In a single record you’ll find a person’s name, phone, and email contained with account level data such as company name, industry, and revenue size.
-Each lead is unconnected to other leads and they’re not associated to accounts.
+In a single record you’ll find contact-level data, such as a person’s name, phone, and email, along with account-level data, such as company name, industry, and revenue size.
+Individual leads are not connected to other leads or associated to accounts.
 The concept of a buying center is pretty much out the window at that point

 Unfortunately, the reality in many B2B organizations is that this junk drawer (the leads object) represents a SIGNIFICANT part of the marketing and sales database.
 For the vast majority of B2B companies, using leads in B2B is a bad idea.
 Anyone that promotes it… well, I personally would not hire them to run a marketing department or a marketing ops team (or as a marketing intern).
 Where does the use of leads make sense in B2B?
 I’m not convinced that it has a place, but if push comes to shove, the use of leads does less damage in companies that have more transitional sales and don’t sell into a buying center.

 Iron Horse advocates using contacts and accounts rather than the leads object.
-The primary benefits of diminishing the use of leads and promoting the use of accounts and contacts in your CRM system are:
+Here are the primary benefits of diminishing the use of leads and promoting the use of accounts and contacts in your CRM system.

 Beyond knowing if the person is an active client or not (which in my book is a pretty big deal), think of all the fields that exist on an account versus what you typically have on a lead record.
 For current clients there are fields on (or related to) the account that speak to products purchased, renewal dates, service and support status, etc. For prospects there are fields like incumbent, industry and segment if it’s a target account; revenue; employee count; etc. And yes, a number of these fields likely can be found on the lead record, but certainly not all of them and, if they exist, how well populated or accurate is that single point of data versus the information available at the account level?

 How would you pull the following report from your CRM: All managers or directors at a CA-based software company that are not one of your current customers?
-If you’re working with contacts and accounts, pulling that report is pretty straightforward; if I was doing it in SFDC perhaps it would take me five minutes.
+If you’re working with contacts and accounts, pulling that report is pretty straightforward; if I were doing it in Salesforce, it might take me five minutes.
 More importantly, this is also a report that most field marketers (or field sales reps) could make.

-If you’re using the leads object, that’s where it gets frustrating and cockamamie.
-You would need to:
+On the other hand, if you’re using the leads object, you would need to: